Authored by the expert who managed and guided the team behind the Australia Property Pack

 Where do families prefer to rent in Australia right now?

-Top-rated schools near these family-friendly Australian neighborhoods include Ryde Secondary College and Lane Cove Public in Sydney, Balwyn High and Glen Iris Primary in Melbourne, and Indooroopilly State High in Brisbane.
+Well-known education options near these family-friendly areas include Lane Cove Public School and Ryde Secondary College in Sydney, Balwyn High School and Glen Waverley Secondary College in Melbourne, and Indooroopilly State High School in Brisbane.

 Which areas near transit or universities rent faster in Australia in 2026?

-The rent premium for properties within walking distance of major transit hubs or universities in Australia is typically AUD 200 to AUD 400 per month (USD 130 to USD 260 / EUR 120 to EUR 240) compared to similar properties further away.
+The typical rent premium for being within walking distance of transit or universities in Australia is about AUD 150 to AUD 400 per month, or roughly USD 100 to USD 260 and EUR 90 to EUR 240.

 Which neighborhoods are most popular with expats in Australia right now?

-The top neighborhoods most popular with expats in Australia are North Sydney and Chatswood in Sydney, Southbank and Docklands in Melbourne, and South Brisbane and Newstead in Brisbane.
+The most popular expat neighborhoods in Australia include Bondi, Manly and Surry Hills in Sydney, Southbank, South Yarra and St Kilda in Melbourne, and New Farm, Teneriffe and Kangaroo Point in Brisbane.

-And if you are also an expat, you may want to read our exhaustive guide for expats in Australia.
+And if you are also an expat, you may want to read our Sources and methodology: we compared Domain, Cotality and ABS Census housing.
+We looked for furnished, lifestyle and international-renter signals.
+We also used our own expat-demand review for Australia.

 Who rents, and what do tenants want in Australia right now?